poifuture/golink-gh-pages/README.md

 ## Productionlize

-To make the golink useful in the real world, the following setup is needed.
+To make the golink useful in the real world, the following steps are recommended.

 ### Enable Github Pages

 Of course!

-Open github.com -> your repo -> Settings -> GitHub Pages -> Source: master
+Open github.com -> your repo -> Settings -> GitHub Pages -> Source: master/docs
-branch docs folder.

 Private repo is okay.